Germoe/hit-predictor/README.md

 ## The Results

-The code and documentation for this project will be available in this repository.
-Additionally, there'll be a Jupyter Notebook and an article.
-Depending on the success of the project, I'll create a website for other people to use the predictions engine and highlight the project.
+The code, notebooks and documentation for this project can be found in this repository.
+Additionally, slides and a project report can be found in the `reports` directory.
+Lastly, you can try out the model by using the web app at [hit-predictor.com](https://hit-predictor.com).

+#### Found any issues?

+If you saw any typos or issues (methodology or code), I'd be very happy if you could open an issue on this repository.
+If you'd like to connect and exchange ideas feel free to send me an e-mail [me@sebastian-engels.com](mailto:me@sebastian-engels.com) or reach out on [LinkedIn](https://www.linkedin.com/in/sebastianengels/) and make sure to reference this project.

 ---